Pick your LLM

 Data stays in the EU

-Data stored in the US
+Data stored globally

 Model Availability